Czedros/CaravansTradeSimulator/README.md

 A sophisticated economic simulation that models global trading with dynamic trade routes, price arbitrage, and predictive modeling.
 The simulator incorporates real-world country relationships, production specializations, and reputation systems to create a realistic trading environment.

+## Notes:
+This simulator began as part of a larger tower defense game with trading mechanics.
+During development, I wanted to explore the economic systems in isolation, so I built this “one night” take on just the trading and price modeling side.
+The original game includes additional conditions and factors beyond what’s here.

+The formulas used are included as a LaTeX file in docs/; I welcome comments and suggestions on them.

 ## Features

 ### Core Economic Simulation